 No-Till is a crop production method where the soil is left mostly undisturbed during planting.
 Advantages include increased water infiltration, reduced water run-off, and increased soil organic matter.
 Weed control is accomplished through crop rotation, cover crops, and mulches.

 Nutrient Management is the practice of applying the proper amount of fertilizer nutrients to produce expected yields and to maintain nutrients in the soil for uptake by crops rather than causing environmental harm when lost through run-off to surface waters or leaching to groundwater.

 Organic Matter is the fraction of the soil that consists of plant or animal tissue in various stages of breakdown (decomposition).
 Most productive agricultural soils have 3-6% organic matter.
 Soil organic matter contributes to soil productivity in physical, chemical, and biological ways.

 Organic Production is a system that integrates cultural, biological, and mechanical practices that foster cycling of resources, promote ecological balance, and conserve biodiversity.
 It avoids inputs, such as fertilizer and insecticides, that may be non-renewable, synthetic, or have harmful effects.

-Soil Health, also referred to as soil quality, is a key focus of time, energy, and resources in sustainable farming.
+Soil Health, also referred to as soil quality, is a key focus of time, energy, and resources in regenerative farming.
 The soil’s ongoing capacity to function as a vital living ecosystem sustains plants, animals, and humans.
 Soil health involves managing soil sustainability for future generations.
 Key principles include maximizing continuous living root systems, biodiversity, and soil cover while minimizing soil disturbance.